Are you growing chillies or chilis? Nevermind the different spellings, there are even more shapes, sizes and colours!

 A stake will also prevent the whole plant from toppling over, which also happens because their roots are only shallow and not very strong.

 Other than that chillies grow happily and aren't bothered much by any pests or diseases.
-If they struggle it's usually a sign that the soil is not as fertile as you thought.
+If they struggle it's usually a sign that the soil is not as good as you thought.

 Did I mention that compost and mulch is great stuff?